samiralam/rules-compendium/docs/dmg/7-treasure/index.md

 ### "The Next Dawn"

 Magic items often have charges or properties that recharge at the next dawn or some other specified time.
-If such an item is on a world or plane of existence where the specified event doesn’t occur, the DM determines when the item recharges.
+If such an item is on a world or plane of existence where the specified event doesn't occur, the DM determines when the item recharges.

 ### Cursed Items

-A magic item’s description specifies whether it bears a curse.
+A magic item's description specifies whether it bears a curse.
 Most methods of identifying items, including the [Identify](/spells/2619180-identify) spell, fail to reveal such a curse.

-Attunement to a cursed item can’t be ended voluntarily unless the curse is broken first, such as with a [Remove Curse](/spells/2618943-remove-curse) spell.
+Attunement to a cursed item can't be ended voluntarily unless the curse is broken first, such as with a [Remove Curse](/spells/2618943-remove-curse) spell.

 ### Magic Item Resilience